bartvandebiezen/kirby-v2-scssphp/README.md

 The critical CSS will be updated after you update 'default.critical.scss' or upload it to another server.
 Updating the critical CSS after uploaded to another server is necessary because the absolute URLs in your critical CSS need to be updated.

 It is possible to create different critical SCSSs for each Kirby template.
 Just use the name of your template file for the critical SCSS file (e.g. 'article.critical.scss' for 'templates/article.php'), and place it in 'assets/scss'.
-If no critical SCSS file can be found for a template, 'default.critical.scss' will be used.
+If no critical SCSS file for a template can be found, 'default.critical.scss' will be used.

-My advice is not to remove any SCSS from your main SCSS file 'style.scss'.
+My advice is not to remove any SCSS from your main SCSS file 'default.scss'.

 ## Compatibility